rwynn/monstache-site/src/advanced.md

 	go build -buildmode=plugin -o myplugin.so myplugin.go

-to enable the plugin, start with `monstache -mapper-plugin-path /path/to/myplugin.so`
+to enable the plugin, start monstache with

+    monstache -mapper-plugin-path /path/to/myplugin.so

 the following example plugin simply converts top level string values to uppercase